 - Heat oil in a large pan over medium high heat and sauté the onion until translucent.
 Season with salt and pepper.

 - Transfer to a large bowl and let it cool.

 - Add the meat in the bowl and mix all together.

 - Add an egg, milk, Panko, salt, black pepper, and nutmeg.

 - Mix the meat well with your hands until the mixture gets sticky.
 If you want to keep your hands clean, use rubber gloves or use plastic bags.

 - Pinch off 2 inch from the mixture and make 4 large patties (or 6 medium patties).
-Toss each ball from one hand to the other hand repeatedly about 5 times in order to release air inside the balls (see the video link above).
+Toss each portion from one hand to the other hand repeatedly about 5 times in order to release air inside the mixture (see the video link above).
 The hamburger steaks will crack while cooking if you don’t release the air inside.

 - Make oval shape patties.
 The top shouldn’t be flat, more like round.
 Keep in the fridge for at least 30 minutes before cooking so that the meat combines together.

 - In a large pan, heat oil over medium heat and place the patties gently on the pan.
 Indent the center of each patty with 2 fingers because the center of patties will rise with heat.